-The format of the course consists of a mixture of lectures, exposing the relevant material, case discussions on specific applications of management science approaches, and in-class problem-solving.
+The format of the course consists of a mixture of lectures, exposing the relevant material, case discussions on supply chain approaches and applications, and in-class problem-solving.
 Students are required to read the assigned reading materials before the respective class.
-For some selected readings, a written report will be required (due at the beginning of the class), marked and will contribute to the overall course evaluation.
-Learning will also be enhanced through a set of review problems assigned to practice some of the management science approaches discussed in class.
-The answers to these problems are not to be handed in but should assist you in-class problem solving and discussion.
+In addition, for some cases and/or selected readings, a written report will be required (due two hours before the beginning of the class by email), will be marked and will contribute to the overall course evaluation.
+Learning will also be enhanced through a set of review problems assigned to practice some of the quantitative approaches discussed in class.
+The answers to these problems are not to be handed in but should assist in preparing for exams and in-class problem solving and discussion.